joeroe/r4r_visualisation/README.md

 ## How to view the slides

-### In a browser
+### Online

-[Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or download this repository from GitHub and open `r4r_visualisation_slides.html` in a browser to view the pre-knit slides.
+The built slides are available online at <http://joeroe.io/r4r_visualisation/r4r_visualisation_slides.html>.

-Press `c` in the presentation window to view the speaker notes.
+Press `p` in the presentation window to view the speaker notes and `c` to open a new window.

 ### In RStudio